aws-samples/amazon-qldb-dmv-sample-dotnet/README.md

 ## Project Explanation

 This app is split among three projects.
-* Amazon.QLDB.DMVSample.Model which defines the nature of the data.
+* [Amazon.QLDB.DMVSample.Model](https://github.com/aws-samples/amazon-qldb-dmv-sample-dotnet/tree/master/Amazon.QLDB.DMVSample.Model) defines the nature of the data.
-* Amazon.QLDB.DMVSample.LedgerSetup which runs our initial setup (creating a ledger, tables, indices, and inserting data).
+* [Amazon.QLDB.DMVSample.LedgerSetup]((https://github.com/aws-samples/amazon-qldb-dmv-sample-dotnet/tree/master/Amazon.QLDB.DMVSample.LedgerSetup)) runs our initial setup (creating a ledger, tables, indices, and inserting data).
-* Amazon.QLDB.DMVSample.Api which efines the AWS Lambda functions that can be used to handle HTTP requests when deployed.
+* [Amazon.QLDB.DMVSample.Api]((https://github.com/aws-samples/amazon-qldb-dmv-sample-dotnet/tree/master/Amazon.QLDB.DMVSample.Api)) defines the AWS Lambda functions that can be used to handle HTTP requests when deployed.
     These functions include:
     * Adding a person to the DMV.
     * Adding a vehicle to the DMV.